 Software is very different from the physical world.
 Perhaps the biggest differences are in that it is difficult to see how much work is in process and what the workflow looks like.
 The impacts of delay in software are also quite different than in the physical world.
 Learning Scrum with the difference between software and the physical world in mind is very important.
 Lean’s focus on removing delays in workflow, feedback and using information can be very useful here.

 Do Scrum within the bigger picture of the organization

-As Don Reinertsen says – “There is more value created with overall alignment than with local excellence.”
+As Don Reinertsen says, “There is more value created with overall alignment than with local excellence.”
 What this means is that we should always be looking at the true goal – value realization to our customers.
 In today’s world, few teams truly work in isolation.
 Scrum must fit into the bigger picture from the very start.
-This does not mean we cannot start with Scrum teams but that they must know that we’re not trying to optimize their work as much as the entire organization’s.
+This does not mean we cannot start with Scrum teams but that they must know that we’re not trying to optimize their work as much as the work of the entire organization.

 What is required for product management in an Agile context?
 It requires a relentless focus on value realization, seeking the highest business value in a shorter amount of time, predictably, sustainably, and with high quality while retaining the ability to pivot at low cost.
 It involves aligning the organization around this goal.
 It employs Lean thinking and Agile practices to realize these goals.

 Agile Product Management is the key.
 Yet many organizations are still operating with a mixed collection of Agile and outdated traditional techniques.

 Agile Product Management concerns itself with defining the value to be manifested by the business that aligns with its strategic goals.
 Here is what is involved.